 Performance data represents past performance and is not a guarantee of future results.
 Performance current to the most recent month-end may be lower or higher, and can be obtained by calling 800.945.2125.
 The investment return and principal value of an investment will fluctuate so that investor’s shares, when redeemed, may be worth more or less than their original cost.
 The Fund’s total annual operating expense ratio is 1.65%.
 The indices shown are for illustrative purposes only.
 Unmanaged index returns do not reflect any fees, expenses or sales charges.
 You cannot invest directly in an index.
 The HFRX Equity Hedge Index is reflected as a benchmark for equity hedge strategies.
 Source: Hedge Fund Research, Inc. The Morningstar MultialternativeTM category includes funds that have a majority of their assets exposed to alternative strategies, including long/short strategies, and can include funds with static allocations to alternative strategies and funds tactically allocating among alternative strategies and asset classes.
 Source: Morningstar, Inc.

-The KCM Macro Trends Fund (KCMTX) ranks in the top 1% of 153 Multialternative funds by Morningstar, Inc., for the five-year period ending September 30, 2017 based on total returns.
-The fund ranks in the top 1% and top 5% of Multialternative funds by Morningstar for the one-year and three-year periods out of 364 and 234 funds, respectively, based on total returns as of September 30, 2017.
+The KCM Macro Trends Fund (KCMTX) ranks in the top 1% of 155 Multialternative funds by Morningstar, Inc., for the five-year period ending December 31, 2017 based on total return.
+The fund ranks in the top 2% and top 2% of Multialternative funds by Morningstar for the one-year and three-year periods out of 373 and 264 funds, respectively.
 Rankings are just one form of performance measurement.

 © Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.